What to Wear to Yoga Class: 2026 Studio Style Guide

 • Flatlock seams to prevent chafing during longer sessions

 For those who prefer more coverage or practice in cooler studios, yoga joggers and wide-leg pants offer comfortable alternatives.
-Celebrity yoga instructor Adriene Mishler told Elle magazine, "The best yoga pants are the ones you forget you're wearing—they should feel like a second skin that supports your practice, not distracts from it."
+The best yoga pants are versatile enough to transition from studio to street.

-Sports Bras and Tops
+Sports Bras and Supportive Tops

 Your top choice depends heavily on your practice style and personal comfort preferences.
 Sports bras have become sophisticated enough to wear solo, featuring beautiful strap designs, breathable mesh panels, and supportive structures that work for all cup sizes.
-Consider these options:

-Light-support bralettes or comfortable crop tops work beautifully, allowing full range of motion without excessive compression.
+For Low-Impact Practices (Yin, Restorative): Light-support bralettes or comfortable crop tops work beautifully, allowing full range of motion without excessive compression.

-Medium to high-support sports bras with adjustable straps prevent distraction during sun salutations and arm balances.
+For Dynamic Flow (Vinyasa, Power Yoga): Medium to high-support sports bras with adjustable straps prevent distraction during sun salutations and arm balances.

-Minimal, moisture-wicking designs with maximum breathability help regulate body temperature.
+For Hot Yoga: Minimal, moisture-wicking designs with maximum breathability help regulate body temperature.
 Look for anti-odor treatments that keep your gear fresh between washes.

 Layering is key for studios with varying temperatures.
 A lightweight, breathable tank or fitted tee over your sports bra gives you flexibility to adjust as your body warms up.